 Elevated body temperature / fever has a significant deleterious impact upon the brain.
-While fever is typically defined as a core body temperature greater than 38.3° Celsius, temperatures in excess of 37° Celsius can significantly impact the already impaired brain parenchyma.
+While fever is typically defined as a core body temperature greater than 38.3° C, temperatures above 37° C can significantly impact the already impaired brain parenchyma.
 Elevated body temperature increases the patient's inflammatory response by elevating levels of pro-inflammatory cytokines and neutrophils.
 This can increase sympathetic tone, resting energy expenditure, oxygen consumption, heart rate, and minute ventilation.
 While fever occurs in 30-45% of the non-neurologically injured, it may be seen in up to 70% of those with TBI.
 In these patients, an infectious etiology is present less than 50% of the time, with the remainder being classified as "central fever."
 Central fever is believed to be due to direct damage to the thermoregulatory centers of the brain, which are found in the preoptic nucleus of the hypothalamus and focal centers of the pons.
-Severe damage to these centers can also result in profound hypothermia, which can result in coagulopathy, cardiac arrhythmias, or depressed immune function (9-11).
+Severe damage to these centers can result in profound hypothermia, which can result in coagulopathy, cardiac arrhythmias, or depressed immune function (13-15).

-Significantly worse outcomes occur in patients with intracerebral hemorrhage who develop a body temperature greater than 37.5° Celsius within the first 72 hours (9).
-Early fever following TBI has been associated with lower GCS, presence of diffuse axonal injury, cerebral edema, hypotension, hypoglycemia, and leukocytosis (10).
-Fever within the first week is associated with increased intracranial pressure, neurologic impairment, and prolonged ICU stay (11).
-Among 846 patients with TBI, fever at any time in the first week was associated with intermediate decline and poor overall long-term outcome (12).
+Significantly worse outcomes occur in patients with intracerebral hemorrhage who develop a body temperature greater than 37.5° C within the first 72 hours (12).
+Early fever following TBI has been associated with lower GCS, presence of diffuse axonal injury, cerebral edema, hypotension, hypoglycemia, and leukocytosis (11).
+Fever within the first week is associated with increased intracranial pressure, neurologic impairment, and prolonged ICU stay (15).
+Among 846 patients with TBI, fever at any time in the first week was associated with intermediate decline and poor overall long-term outcome (16).

 Hypothermia is also associated with worse outcomes in TBI.
-Among 1,403 ICU patients with TBI, a core temperature less than 35° Celsius was observed in 10.9% of patients (13).
-Patients in the hypothermia group were less likely to survive (p<0.013) and were more likely to have penetrating injury, Injury Severity Score>25, and need for exploratory laparotomy.
-In a multivariable logistic regression model adjusted for demographics and injury characteristics, the odd's ratio for death among hypothermic patients was 1.7 times that of normothermic patients (14).
+Among 1,403 ICU patients with TBI, a core temperature less than 35° C was observed in 11% of patients (17).
+Patients in the hypothermia group were less likely to survive (p<0.013) and were more likely to have penetrating injury, Injury Severity Score > 25, and need for exploratory laparotomy.
+In a multivariate logistic regression model, the Odd's ratio for death among hypothermic patients was 1.7 times greater than that of normothermic patients (18).

 Aggressive efforts to control temperature in the TBI patient should be implemented including early intravenous and enteral antipyretic medications, control of room temperature, and cooling blankets or pads.
-Due to the deleterious effect of fever on the brain parenchyma, therapy should be initiated when patient temperature exceeds 37° Celsius rather than waiting until the traditional definition of fever has been reached with a target temperature of 37° Celsius.
+Due to the deleterious effect of fever on the brain parenchyma, therapy should be initiated when patient temperature exceeds 37° C rather than waiting until the traditional definition of fever has been reached with a target temperature of 37° C.